groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/verify/text/pps.en.md

 ############################# More Formats ############################
 more_formats:
     enable: true
-    title: "Signing Other Document Formats with Text using Java"
+    title: "Verify other Text signatures using Java"
     content: |
-        Java Text signatures management API for documents and images.
-Add Text signatures to some of the popular file formats as stated below.
+        "Verification of electronic signatures placed in various documents.
+Check quality of signatures in the popular file formats as stated below."
     format: